YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    gtmuser@paris:~/exDir$

-Take a backup of that part of the database that has changed (a "bytestream" backup).
-Note
+Take a backup of the part of the database that has changed (a "bytestream" backup).
+Note that

 - The use of the -since=database qualifier to only backup those database blocks that have changed since the last backup of the entire database).